 Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this FAQ

-Use a language designed for the task.
-XSLT2 has all the facilities for handling XML built in from the start, and standalone processors are available for all platforms.
-Many XML editors have a copy of XSLT (2, hopefully) built in, so they offer an integrated development environment for editing and conversion.
-XSLT2 conversion can also run inside server packages like Apache Cocoon, and there are versions of at least two processors (Saxon-CE and Saxon-JS) which run in browsers.
+The use of a utility or language designed for the task is strongly recommended.
+XSLT3 has all the facilities for handling XML built in from the start, and standalone processors are available for all platforms.
+Many XML editors have a copy of XSLT (XSLT3, hopefully) built in, so they offer an integrated development environment for editing and conversion.
+XSLT3 conversion can also run inside server packages like Apache Cocoon, and there are versions of at least two processors (Saxon-CE and Saxon-JS) which run in browsers.

 Use an XML processing or pipelining package.
 XProc is an W3C Recommendation for pipelining, and XML Calabash is an Open Source implementation.
-There are others, some of which are commercial products which provide extensive document management, document database, and document conversion and editing functions, often as part of a much larger enterprise information solution, using XSLT2 or their own in-house systems.
+There are others, some of which are commercial products which provide extensive document management, document database, and document conversion and editing functions, often as part of a much larger enterprise information solution, using XSLT3 or their own in-house systems.
 Two popular ones are MarkLogic and OmniMark.

 Use a scripting language.
 Perl, Python, Tcl, VBscript, or even Powershell are all popular, and XML libraries exist for them; the Python ones have an excellent reputation.

-Combine XML utilities with standard shells.
-Here is an early example of an XML-to-CSV routine which uses onsgmls to parse and validate the document, expose the ESIS, and awk to reformat it.
+Combine XML utilities with standard shell command utilities.
+Here is an early example of an XML-to-CSV routine which uses onsgmls to parse and validate the document, expose the ESIS, and use awk to reformat it into CSV.
 Similar processes can be developed using the LTXML2 toolkit.

-There are downloadable (sometimes free) programs claiming to be ‘easy’ XML converters.
-The editor would like to hear recommendations or warnings ☺.
+There are downloadable or web-based (sometimes free) programs claiming to be ‘easy’ XML converters.
+The editor would like to hear recommendations or warnings ⌣.